Tuesday, March 17th, 2020

-Just before midnight I stepped out onto West 21st Street.
-The scene and the clear air reminded me of the late 1970s when there was still a glimmer of manufacturing activity left on the block.
-The nights were very quiet then.
-There was simply no reason to be in that part of town since very few people lived there.
-In those days, at about midnight, for some reason, the taxi garage emptied itself.
-The oversized checker cabs lined the previously empty curbs bumper to bumper.
-That was before the clubs popped up, long before restaurants, other than the Greek-run diners, moved in.
+Just before midnight, I stepped out onto West 21st Street.
+The still landscape and clear air reminded me of the late 1970s when a glimmer of manufacturing remained on this block.
+The nights were quiet then.
+There was simply no reason to be in this part of town, since very few people lived here.
+In those days, at about midnight, the taxi garage emptied itself.
+The oversized checker cabs lined the previously empty curbs bumper-to-bumper.
+That was before the clubs arrived, and long before any restaurants other than Greek-run diners.

-I rode south down Seventh Avenue.
-Pretty empty, but I was not alone.
-At Greenwich Avenue I angled southeast to continue south and observe MacDougal Street, wondering if it could be as sparse as Seventh.
-It was empty—not empty like being in your own bed if you live alone, but more empty than I have ever seen it, even at 3 or 4 in the morning.
+I headed home, riding south down Seventh Avenue.
+The street was pretty empty, but I was not alone.
+At Greenwich Avenue, I angled southeast toward MacDougal Street, wondering if it could be as sparse as Seventh Ave.
+It was empty—not empty like your own bed if you live alone, but more empty than I had ever seen it, even at 3 or 4 in the morning.

-With the wind blowing trash around the empty streets I was reminded of times in this city when something had gone terribly wrong.
+The wind blowing trash around the empty streets evoked memories of previous times when something had gone terribly wrong in this city.